josephyaduvanshi/random_x/README.md

 ### :heart: Found this project useful?

-If you considered this project useful, please consider giving it a:star: on Github, sharing it on social media, and giving it a like on PUB.dev.
+If you considered this project useful, please consider giving it a :star: on Github, sharing it on social media, and giving it a like on PUB.dev.

 ---